Business Plan Metro

 Core business

-The core business of www.dynamicbusinessplan.com is to "Deliver basic core knowledge about starting and running a small business"
+The core business of www.dynamicbusinessplan.com is to “Deliver business essentials for entrepreneurs”

 Core Competence